Are We Witnessing the Rise of the Nano-influencer?

 • What level of return on investment are you expecting to see from this?

-As obvious as it may appear, if you’re opening a restaurant or launching a new menu, there is little point inviting an individual whose Instagram feed is full of them looking wistfully into the distance, while modelling the latest in summer fashion trends.
-Their audience is less likely to be interested and engage in their posts, or at least not for the reason you’re expecting.
-If your dishes are likely to play second fiddle to their ‘selfies’, maybe it’s time to think again.
-We unfortunately live in world where a minority of influencers are keen to take any freebie offered to them in exchange for that one off post- it’s therefore important to do your research and plan.
+As obvious as it may seem, if you’re opening a restaurant or launching a new menu, there is little point in inviting an individual whose Instagram feed is full of them looking wistfully into the distance while modeling the latest summer fashion trends.
+Their audience is less likely to be interested in and engage with their posts, or at least not for the reason you’re expecting.
+If your dishes are likely to play second fiddle to their ‘selfies,’ maybe it’s time to think again.
+We unfortunately live in a world where a minority of influencers are keen to take any freebie offered to them in exchange for a one-off post.
+It’s therefore important to do your research and plan.

 The Issue of Trust

-Yet, we are starting to see consumers becoming more savvy in their perception of these types of reviews, ultimately for one fundamental reason- trust (or…lack of).
+Yet, we are starting to see consumers becoming more savvy in their perception of these types of reviews, ultimately for one fundamental reason: trust (or lack thereof).

-In September 2018, the Committee of Advertising Practice (CAP) along with the Competition and Markets Authority (CMA) published guidance, in order to bring together all of the advisory information influencers needed to ensure that they were keeping to the rules of advertising and the relevant provisions from consumer protection legislation.
-In essence, transparency became essential and the guidelines ensure that consumers are able to clearly identify in a post, if influencers have been paid, incentivised, or in any way rewarded to endorse or review something- including complimentary meals.
+In September 2018, the Committee of Advertising Practice (CAP), along with the Competition and Markets Authority (CMA), published guidance to bring together all the advisory information influencers needed to ensure they were adhering to the rules of advertising and the relevant provisions from consumer protection legislation.
+In essence, transparency became essential, and the guidelines ensure that consumers can clearly identify in a post if influencers have been paid, incentivised, or in any way rewarded to endorse or review something – including complimentary meals.

 Many types of influencers are no longer trusted by consumers.
-Influencers with significant follower numbers are are not only expensive for businesses, but they no longer have the impact that they used to because they are seen as lacking sincerity for a brand- choosing instead to opt for any freebie going.
-In fact, it’s been seen that consumers will trust the recommendations of friends and family over endorsements as they are more likely to be honest.
+Influencers with significant follower numbers are not only expensive for businesses, but they no longer have the impact they once did because they are seen as lacking sincerity for a brand, choosing instead to opt for any freebie going.
+In fact, it’s been shown that consumers will trust the recommendations of friends and family over endorsements, as they are more likely to be honest.

-In comparison, influencers with smaller follower numbers, tend to have better relationships with their followers, which means they benefit from a higher level of trust.
-From a restaurant marketing perspective, this can lead to increased engagement at a lower cost, as well as increased trust in a business that is subsequently more likely to lead to customer conversion and reservations.
-However, providing a genuine dining experience is paramount to retain trust.
-Many restaurant bloggers have faced consumer criticism that following their recommendation, a visit by a paying customer appeared to differ from the initial review and their expectations weren’t met.
+In comparison, influencers with smaller follower numbers tend to have better relationships with their followers, which means they benefit from a higher level of trust.
+From a restaurant marketing perspective, this can lead to increased engagement at a lower cost, as well as increased trust in a business, which is subsequently more likely to lead to customer conversion and reservations.
+However, providing a genuine dining experience is paramount to retaining trust.
+Many restaurant bloggers have faced consumer criticism that, following their recommendation, a visit by a paying customer appeared to differ from the initial review and their expectations weren’t met.

-And this is all before, we even enter the realms of buying fake followers…
+And this is all before we even enter the realm of buying fake followers…

 Spot the Faker

-We can safely say that as restaurateurs you will have, at some point, been approached by individuals over email or DM with their media packs brandishing their stats, requesting a collaborative complimentary meal in exchange for social media posts.
-It frequently happens, and it is down to individual businesses to decide how to react.
-A proportion are genuine, and influencers will have worked hard to achieve that level of engagement and numbers of followers.
-Others will have purchased their followers through alternative means, and should be avoided at all costs.
+We can safely say that as restaurateurs, you will have, at some point, been approached by individuals over email or DM with their media packs, brandishing their stats, requesting a complimentary meal in exchange for social media posts.
+This happens frequently, and it is up to individual businesses to decide how to react.
+Some are genuine, and influencers will have worked hard to achieve that level of engagement and number of followers.
+Others may have purchased their followers through alternative means and should be avoided at all costs.

-• Follower to Following Ratio – influencers that have a large following base in comparison to the amount of people they’re following.
-With the exception of celebrities, this could indicate that they have purchased followers or enjoy indulging in the all too common tactic of follow-unfollow.
+• Follower to Following Ratio – Influencers with a large following base in comparison to the number of people they’re following may raise suspicion.
+With the exception of celebrities, this could indicate that they have purchased followers or indulge in the all-too-common tactic of follow-unfollow.
 This involves following a large number of users, waiting for them to follow back, and then subsequently unfollowing them.

-• Content to Follower Ratio – the number of posts on an influencer’s Instagram profile should logically relate to the number of followers they have.
+• Content to Follower Ratio – The number of posts on an influencer’s Instagram profile should logically relate to the number of followers they have.
 For example, more posts should equal more followers.
-It takes years to build a sizeable and authentic following.
-An individual with very few posts and a high follower count is almost certainly fraudulent as users are unlikely to have seen or followed accounts with a small amount of content.
+It takes years to build a sizable and authentic following.
+An individual with very few posts and a high follower count is almost certainly fraudulent, as users are unlikely to have seen or followed accounts with a small amount of content.

-• Engagement Rates – an engagement rate that’s either unusually high or low in relation to an influencer’s total followers may indicate that they have bought fake engagement (likes or comments).
-A further giveaway- post engagement that is too consistent, authentic influencers will tend to vary their engagement.
+• Engagement Rates – An engagement rate that’s unusually high or low in relation to an influencer’s total followers may indicate that they have bought fake engagement (likes or comments).
+A further giveaway: post engagement that is too consistent.
+Authentic influencers will tend to vary their engagement.

-• Review who likes their Posts – evaluate who likes the influencers post; look for private accounts, accounts without a profile photo, accounts that follow thousands of users but maintain only a few followers, accounts with a low number of posts, and check when the individual liking last posted themselves.
-Chances are, if there are an abundance of these accounts liking the post, the influencer is purchasing fake likes.
+• Review Who Likes Their Posts – Evaluate who likes the influencer’s post; look for private accounts, accounts without a profile photo, accounts that follow thousands of users but maintain only a few followers, accounts with a low number of posts, and check when the individual liking last posted.
+Chances are, if there is an abundance of these accounts liking the post, the influencer is purchasing fake likes.

-• Comments – if you’re looking to see whether an influencer’s comments have been bought, examine comments individually for impersonal or generic statements, as well as repeated comments or a larger percentage of comments in a foreign language.
+Comments – If you’re looking to see whether an influencer’s comments have been bought or if they’re using Instagram engagement pods, examine the comments individually for impersonal or generic statements and emojis, as well as repeated comments or a larger percentage of comments in a foreign language.

-• And track them – there are rare exceptions, but authentic accounts typically grow at a steady and relatively consistent rate.
-You can monitor an account’s follower growth either manually, or by using tools such as Social Blade – look for large spikes in follower growth over a period of time, or a specific follower gain, for example adding 50 followers a day.
-Also check for rapid fluctuations in accounts they are following, boosting your follower statistics through these follow-unfollow means are, on the whole, considered unethical.
+Track Them – There are rare exceptions, but authentic accounts typically grow at a steady and relatively consistent rate.
+You can monitor an account’s follower growth either manually or by using tools such as Social Blade.
+Look for large spikes in follower growth over a period of time, or a specific follower gain, for example, adding 50 followers a day.
+Also, check for rapid fluctuations in accounts they are following.
+Boosting your follower statistics through these follow-unfollow methods is, on the whole, considered unethical.

 Choose your Influencer Carefully